Educate, Listen, Amplify

 We recognize that the immediate items listed below are not enough and we still have more to do.
 This is a long-term commitment and dedication to ensure lasting change for the Fraternity.

-- Working directly with our Black Sisters and Sisters of Color to curate a blog series to tell their stories and to amplify Black voices and presence on all of our digital platforms.
+- Worked directly with our Black Sisters and Sisters of Color to curate a blog series to tell their stories and to amplify Black voices and presence on all of our digital platforms.

-- Creating additional resources and improving existing ones.
+- Continuing to create additional resources and improve existing ones.
 We commit to reevaluate every aspect of our member experience.
 This includes, but is not limited to, policies, programs, training and more.

 - Continuing to research and educate ourselves about diversity and inclusion best practices from reputable organizations and how to implement them.